FriendsOfTYPO3/extension_builder/Documentation/Introduction/Index.rst

 ============

-The *Extension Builder* helps you to develop a TYPO3 extension based on the domain-driven MVC framework :doc:`Extbase <t3extbasebook:0-Introduction/Index>` and the templating engine :doc:`Fluid <t3extbasebook:8-Fluid/Index>`.
+The *Extension Builder* helps you to develop a TYPO3 extension based on the domain-driven MVC framework :doc:`Extbase <t3extbasebook-v8:0-Introduction/Index>` and the templating engine :doc:`Fluid <t3extbasebook-v8:8-Fluid/Index>` (the linked documentations are written for TYPO3 v8, but also applicable to TYPO3 v7).

 Instead of creating an extension file structure from scratch, let the graphical editor of the Extension Builder assist you: